SimonPadbury/baselayer/_src/colors.md

 * Transparent:
     * `bgtransparent`

-## Colors and Accessibility

-In your text and background color combinations, be careful to ensure that the text is readable — there needs to be an adequate contrast.
-Generally, you will want to aim at **WCAG level AA** for accessibility compliance.

-For WCAG level AA compliance, most user interface colors need to be _darker than the middle shade_ (i.e. use `*600` up) if the text color is white, or _lighter than the middle shade_ (i.e. use `*400` down) if the text color is black.

-However, for color near yellow, such as Baselayer amber, as well as orange and yellow-green (not included) are notoriously difficult for accessibility.
+However, any colors near yellow, such as Baselayer amber, as well as orange and yellow-green (not included) are notoriously difficult for [accessibility](#colors-and-accessibility).
 You will do better going for a lighter background amber with black text.

 <form>
   <p>